 JK: It's always scary to share how you’re feeling in any circumstance; let alone allowing strangers to listen to your bleeding heart whenever they please.
 However, sharing really is caring, but mostly healing.
 Working through my emotions in the form of writing music is a kind of therapy and if I can help people through my music, then it becomes therapy for those that need it too.

-PT: On a different note, this past year, you lead a workshop to provide information to LGBTQT+, BIPOC, and Womxn on how to receive funding and properly apply for FACTOR grants (a Canadian grant for artist development).
+PT: On a different note, this past year, you lead a workshop to provide LGBTQT+, BIPOC and Womxn information on how to receive funding and properly apply for FACTOR grants (a Canadian grant for artist development).
 What are some of the general messages from your workshop that you would give as advice to folks trying to navigate their respective paths in the music industry?
 Especially if they feel like they are facing some iteration of systemic adversity as an artist.

 PT: For our readers coming down to Montreal for Hot Tramp Fest, what can we expect from your performance?